COVID-19 pandemic in Nevada: Unemployment

 At the end of April 2020, approximately 350,000 Nevada residents had filed for unemployment benefits, setting a record that was twice as many as the number during the Great Recession.
 Less than two weeks later, DETR reported a record-high state unemployment rate of 22 percent, up from 4 percent in February 2020.
-Despite complaints about customer service, DETR paid unemployment claims faster than most states during the early months of the pandemic.
+By the end of May 2020, unemployment had reached 28 percent, the worst for any state since the Bureau of Labor Statistics began tracking such data in 1976.
+During the first half of 2021, Las Vegas' unemployment rate fluctuated between 9 and 9.5 percent, the highest in the country.
+By July 2022, Nevada had recovered all of the jobs that were lost due to the pandemic, faring better than other parts of the U.S. where unemployment remained an issue.
+Nevertheless, the state still had the highest unemployment rate in the U.S. for the next year, at more than five percent.